BartMelman/fever/README.md

 The code in this repository has three functions:
 - (1) Automatically download all the data from the FEVER Challenge,
 - (2) Create databases to access the wikipedia pages/claims
-- (3) Create databases with the tokenized text/claim using Spacy.
+- (3) Create databases with the tokenized text/claim

-The advantages of this code are:
+The advantages of this approach are:
+- (1) The data from the wikipedia pages and claims are stored in a different utf format.
+These databases have converted the text to the same format.
+- (2) The Spacy package is used for tokenization and is better than tokenization with e.g. nltk, because it takes context into conisderation.
+This is costly and therefore the tokenized text is directly stored, so it can be retrieved quickly.
+- (3) The databases are created with end-to-end checks to esure that the databases are constructed fully.
+If an error occurs and the database is called again, then an error is automatically generated.

 # computer settings
 - python3